perfectblue0/c-11-Express-Note-Taker/README.md

 ### Github Repo:
 https://github.com/perfectblue0/c-11-Express-Note-Taker
+### For a video preview of the basic functionality of this application, visit this link:

 ## Usage
 Once on the application page users may click the button “Get Started” to go to the note taking page.